 Amazingly, one of the most common questions that contact lens wearers ask Optometrists is whether their lenses could melt onto their eyes when using a BBQ grill.
 Looking for a quick answer to this “burning” question?
 Well, here it is: no.

 If you want a more detailed explanation, then you’ve come to the right place.
 This post will explore why this question has become such a 'hot' topic in recent years and why you need not fear grilling ribs outdoors.

 The Origins Of The BBQ Melting Contact Lenses Myth

 Like many myths in our tech-savvy 21st century, fears over contact lenses melting while barbequing began on the internet.
 Although we don’t know who started this rumour or where it began, we do know that a Facebook post went viral in 2013 with the following message:

 A 21 year old guy had worn a pair of contact lenses during a barbecue party.(An event or meal at which food is cooked outdoors over an open grill or fire).
 While barbecuing he stared at the fire charcoals continuously for 2-3 minutes.
 After a few minutes, he started to scream for help and moved rapidly, jumping up and down.
 No one in the party knew why he was doing this.

-Then he admitted into the Hospital, the doctor said he’ll be blind permanently because of the contact lenses that he had worn.
-Contact lenses are made by plastics, and the heat from the charcoal melted his contact lenses.
+Then he was admitted into the Hospital, the doctor said he’d be blind permanently because of the contact lenses that he had worn.
+Contact lenses are made of plastic, and the heat from the charcoal melted his contact lenses.

 DO NOT WEAR CONTACT LENSES WHERE OVERHEATING AND FLAMES ARE CONCERNED….
 OR WHILE COOKING…!

-Friends if u feel the information is important, Please share this message to all your near & dear ones.
+Friends if u feel the information is important, Please share this message with all your near & dear ones.

 Interestingly, this isn’t the first time there have been anonymous reports of contact lenses melting due to extreme heat.
 It’s not unheard of for welders to claim their contact lenses melted into their eyes as they were in their job station.
 Like the BBQ story above, however, all of these claims are unsubstantiated by eyewitnesses, doctors, and current scientific research.